gadij/UX-concepts/README.md

-    preventing the user from making mistakes in typing a password, but adding a small and significant change - instead of placeing 2 inputs and making the user typing the same password twice, which can be a little annoying,
-    placing only 1 input for typing the password only once, but adding a toggle button, which enabled the user to reveal or hide the password he typed in.
+    preventing the user from making mistakes in typing a password, but adding a small and significant change - instead of placeing 2 inputs and making the user typing the same password twice, which can be a little annoying and causing the user performing unnecessary work twice, placing only 1 input for typing the password only once, but adding a toggle button, which enabled the user to reveal or hide the password he typed in.
     This gives the user control to hide the password he typed from curious by standards,